30% of shoppers interact with an onsite search (Moz, 2017), yet many eCommerce sites take this hard-working tool for granted.

 And with an optimised search, it’s that simple in reality too.

-Your site search tool acts like an in-store retail assistant, pointing shoppers in the right direction and suggesting products they’re going to love.
+Your website search tool acts like an in-store retail assistant, pointing shoppers in the right direction and suggesting products they’re going to love.

 With accurate, rapid search results, your customers find the product they’re looking for and you get the conversions you want.